dadi/api/README.md

 Serama is built on Node.JS and MongoDB.
 It is a high performance RESTful API layer designed in support of [API-first development and the principle of COPE](https://github.com/dadiplus/serama/blob/master/docs/apiFirst.md).

-You can think of Serama as the data layer within a platform (including the data model).
+You can consider Serama as the data layer within a platform (including the data model).
 It is designed to be plugged into a templating layer, a mobile application or to be used with any other data consumer.

-Calls to a Serama API can contain your business/domain logic (the part of a platform that encodes the real-world business rules that determine how data is created, displayed, stored, and changed).
-It has full support for searching, filtering limiting, sorting, offseting and input validation.
+Calls to a Serama API can contain your business/domain logic (the part of a platform that encodes the real-world business rules that determine how data is created, displayed, stored and changed).
+It has full support for searching, filtering limiting, sorting, offsetting and input validation.

 It has built in support for oAuth2, can connect to multiple databases out of the box, supports static endpoints, has a caching layer and can be run in a clustered configuration.

 Serama provides a starting point that's further advanced than a framework.
 It allows you to get a complete data layer up and running in minutes.

-It is part of Bantam ([bant.am](https://bant.am)), a suite of components covering the full development stack, built for performance and scale.
+It is part of [Bantam](https://bant.am), a suite of components covering the full development stack, built for performance and scale.

 ## Requirements